 The spring bank holiday started as the Monday after Pentecost.
 This is known as Whitsun or Whit Monday in the United Kingdom.
 The Banking and Financial Dealings Act 1971, moved this bank holiday to the last Monday in May, following a trial period of this arrangement from 1965 to 1970.

 In 2002 this bank holiday was moved to June 4 to follow an extra bank holiday on June 3.
 This gave people a four-day weekend to celebrate the Golden Jubilee of Queen Elizabeth II.
 This marked the 50th year of her accession to the throne of the United Kingdom.
-The spring bank holiday will also be moved to June 4 in 2012 to form a long weekend together with the Queen’s Diamond Jubilee bank holiday.
+The spring bank holiday was also moved to June 4 in 2012, to form a long weekend along with the Queen’s Diamond Jubilee bank holiday.

 Spring Bank Holiday Observances